 You may also qualify for a reduced tuition rate if:

 - You are a member of the armed services, the North Carolina National Guard or a military dependent via the Active-Duty Military Tuition Benefit, or

 - You are a full-time employee of The University of North Carolina, or the spouse or dependent child of a full-time employee of The University of North Carolina and who is a legal resident of North Carolina, via the UNC System Employee Tuition Benefit.

 If you believe that you qualify as a North Carolina resident under state law, you’ll need to submit a residency application with the North Carolina Residency Determination Services (RDS), a government agency.
+All residency decisions, and appeals, are determined by RDS.

 The application process for in-state residency is separate from the application for admission.
+All residency decisions, and appeals, are determined by RDS.
 Once you’ve submitted your residency application, RDS will provide you with a Residency Certification Number (RCN), which you should enter in your application for admission.